 Main symptoms

-• weakness, apathy, decrease physical activity;
+• weakness, apathy, decline physical activity;

 • lack of appetite;